mooseclub/macintosh-/README.md

 it uses a AMD ryzen 5 7520u with radeon grapics 2.80 GHz processor.

-"you be the judge dear audience which is better?"
+ >you be the judge dear audience which is better?.